msalemor/sk-rag-pattern/README.md

 <hr/>

-#### 1.4 Best practices

-- Review the extracted text and apply cleanup and reformatting if necessary

-### 2.0 Query and Completion
+### 2.0 Grounding

-During this stage, the user submits a query, the relevant memory is recalled from the vector database against the query, and the prompt is augmented with the recalled data for completion.

-#### 2.1 Grounding the prompt

 During this stage, the user submits a query using the `frontend`.
-The frontend, in turn, sends a POST request to the server's `/api/gpt/query` endpoint.
+The `frontend`, in turn, sends a POST request to the server's `/api/gpt/query` endpoint.
 The API vectorizes the query and compares this vector against each chunk in the vector database.
 Those chunks having a high relevance are returned and used to augment the prompt together with the initial query.
 The POST query payload carries a response limit and minimum relevance helpful to more or less chunks with higher or lower relevance.

 <hr/>

 **[What is Grounding?](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/grounding-llms/ba-p/3843857)** Grounding is the process of using large language models (LLMs) with information that is use-case specific, relevant, and not available as part of the LLM's trained knowledge.
 <hr/>

-#### 2.2 Process the completion
+### 3.0 Process the completion

 The augmented prompt is submitted to the OpenAI GPT endpoint for completion, and finally, the results of the completion are rendered to the user in the `frontend`.

-#### 2.3 Best practices
+## II.
+Best practices

+- Review the extracted text and apply cleanup and reformatting if necessary
-- Use the playground to interate over different prompts (prompt engineering)
+- Use the playground to iterate over different prompts (prompt engineering)
+- Take advantage of your model's token limits
+  - Be mindful to include the completion tokens in this analysis
 - Test different combinations of chunking logic and chunk sizes
   - A good starting point may be 1024K tokens
 - Involve SMEs in reviewing the recalled data against the queries
 - Apply quality and RAI baselines to the expected results

-## II.
+## III.
 API Endpoints

 The API allows for memories to be: